christofmuc/JammerNetz/README.md

     cmake -S . -B Builds\Windows -G Ninja -DCMAKE_BUILD_TYPE=RelWithDebInfo -DJAMMERNETZ_ENABLE_LTO=ON
     cmake --build Builds\Windows --parallel

-The build will take a few minutes, and produce optimized Client and Server binaries with debug symbols, as well as a client installer in case you have InnoSetup installed before kicking off.
-The installer executable is created as `<JammerNetzDir>\Builds\Client\jammernetz_setup_x.x.x.exe`
+The build will take a few minutes and produce optimized Client, Server, and VST3 binaries with debug symbols, as well as a client installer if Inno Setup was installed before configuring CMake.
+The installer offers the complete VST3 bundle as a default-selected task and is created as `<JammerNetzDir>\Builds\Client\jammernetz_setup_x.x.x.exe`.

 To test it, you can launch the server on your local machine with